dnarayanan/powderday/docs/tests.rst

   python tests/SKIRT/skirt_sed_plot.py

+and it should produce an image like

+.. image :: images/powderday_skirt_comparison.png
+    :align: center

-and it should produce an image like ..image::images/powderday_skirt_comparison.png (in case the image doesn't actually embed, this is also found in the repo in the tests/SKIRT directory).
+This image is also found in the repo in the tests/SKIRT directory.